kubermatic/docs/content/kubermatic/main/tutorials-howtos/OIDC-Provider-Configuration/_index.en.md

 #### Seed Configuration

 In some cases a Seed may require an independent OIDC provider.
 For this reason a `Seed` CRD contains relevant fields under `spec.oidcProviderConfiguration`.
-Filling those results in overwriting a configuration from `KubermaticConfiguration` CRD.
+Filling those fields results in overwriting a configuration from `KubermaticConfiguration` CRD.
 The following snippet presents an example of `Seed` CRD configuration:

 ```yaml
 spec: